iNoahCodeGuy/ai_assistant/DISPLAY_INTELLIGENCE_IMPLEMENTATION.md

-# Display Intelligence Implementation
+# Display Intelligence Implementation (with Proactive Code/Data)

-> **Portfolia now understands WHEN to provide longer responses, WHEN to show code, and WHEN to display data.**
+> **Portfolia now understands WHEN to provide longer responses, WHEN to show code, and WHEN to display data - even when NOT explicitly requested.**

 ## Overview

-This enhancement aligns Portfolia's response behavior with the master documentation rules from `DATA_COLLECTION_AND_SCHEMA_REFERENCE.md` and `CONVERSATION_PERSONALITY.md`.
-The system now intelligently detects query intent and adjusts response length, code inclusion, and data formatting accordingly.
+This enhancement aligns Portfolia's response behavior with the master documentation rules from `DATA_COLLECTION_AND_SCHEMA_REFERENCE.md`, `CONVERSATION_PERSONALITY.md`, and `PROJECT_REFERENCE_OVERVIEW.md`.
+The system now intelligently detects query intent and **proactively** includes code or data when it would clarify the answer, not just when explicitly requested.

+### Key Principles

+1. **Reactive (Explicit)**: Show code/data when user explicitly asks ("show me code", "display analytics")
+2. **Proactive (Implicit)**: Show code/data when it would naturally enhance understanding, even without explicit request
+3. **Role-Aware**: Code proactivity only for technical roles (Software Developer, Hiring Manager technical)
+4. **Teaching-Focused**: Align with Portfolia's GenAI educator persona

 ## Implementation Details